Alzheimer's Society's view on end of life care

 - Implement the recommendations of the Leadership Alliance for the Care of Dying People.
 In July 2014, new best practice guidance from the LACDP replaced the Liverpool Care Pathway.
 Alzheimer's Society supports the LACDP's recommendations that, in the final weeks and days of life, the dying person should be the focus of care.
 However, Alzheimer's Society is concerned that the guidance does not have statutory force.

-- Assisted dying.
+- Appropriate safeguards and support at end of life.
 Alzheimer's Society is not calling for a change in the law on assisted dying or euthanasia, although we monitor changes in legislation to ensure that people with dementia are appropriately safeguarded.
 We believe that people with dementia are entitled to good end of life care.
-This includes use of advance care planning and advanced decisions to refuse treatment so that people with dementia can receive the treatment and care that responds to individual needs and wishes.
+This includes use of advance care planning and advance decisions to refuse treatment so that people with dementia can receive the treatment and care that responds to individual needs and wishes.

 References and further information

 - Alzheimer's Society (2012) My life until the end: dying well with dementia